finos/FDC3/docs/api/ref/DesktopAgent.md

 leaveCurrentChannel() : Promise<void>;
 ```

 Removes the app from any channel membership.
-Context broadcast and listening through the top-level `fdc3.broadcast` and `fdc3.addContextListener` will be a no-op when the app is not joined to a channel.
+Context broadcast and listening through the top-level `fdc3.broadcast` and `fdc3.addContextListener` will be a no-op when the app is not joined to a User Channel.

 #### Examples